whoisdsmith/SmartFileOrganizer/packaging/PACKAGING.md

 1. Make sure all paths in the `installer.nsi` file are correct
 2. Check that the `dist/AI Document Organizer` directory exists and contains the built application
 3. Verify that you have the required NSIS plugins installed

+### Version Information

+The application version information is stored in `version_info.txt` and is automatically included in the executable when building with the spec file.
+If you need to update the version:

+1. Edit the `version_info.txt` file
+2. Update the version numbers in both `filevers` and `prodvers` tuples
+3. Update the `FileVersion` and `ProductVersion` string values
+4. Rebuild the executable